Evolution of magnetic correlation in doped Hubbard model with altermagnetic spin splitting: 1 . INTRODUCTION

 Although the NNN hopping $t'$ is known to reshape the electronic structure by shifting van Hove singularitie (VHS) and redistributing low-energy intensity in momentum space~\cite{cade2020strategies, markiewicz2023high}, its precise role in driving the evolution of magnetic correlation remains unclear.
 This unresolved issue is central to understanding how competing magnetic instabilities emerge in the doped Hubbard model, where modest changes in the Fermi surface can qualitatively alter the dominant ordering tendencies.
 Previous studies indicate that $t'$ can influence the magnetic order, resulting in the formation of stripe or non-conjugate magnetic correlation~\cite{markiewicz2024theory}.
 A sufficiently large $t'$ has been argued to stabilize a single spiral magnetic correlation over a broad range of carrier concentrations~\cite{beenen1995superconductivity}, whereas small $t'$ or increased doping typically produces a more intricate structure of the bare susceptibility, leading to near-degeneracy among multiple competing ordering vector and rendering the phase competition highly sensitive to microscopic details.

-In this study, we employ the Hubbard model to establish a theoretical framework that elucidates the regulatory role of the NNN hopping, $t'$, in the competition between collinear and spiral magnetic correlation.
-By systematically analyzing the remodeling of band geometry and Fermi surface nesting induced by $t'$, we aim to clarify how such kinetic frustration governs the emergence, competition, and ultimate selection of magnetic ground states in correlated electron systems.
+Recent work on altermagnetism shows that a material can be collinear and magnetically compensated while still exhibiting a clear momentum-dependent spin splitting due to symmetry~\cite{PhysRevX.12.031042}.
+Inspired by this idea, we use a minimal square-lattice Hubbard model where the NNN hopping $t'$ depends on spin and direction, which produces a $d$-wave-like spin splitting already in the noninteracting band structure while keeping zero net magnetization.
+With the constrained-path quantum Monte Carlo (CPQMC) at finite $U$, we then track how the leading magnetic correlations (N\'eel/stripe/spiral) and their coherence evolve across the $(n,t')$ plane, in contrast to the usual spin-independent $t$--$t'$ model.

+Recent weak-coupling renormalization-group studies have investigated closely related altermagnetic-inspired square-lattice Hubbard models with small spin splitting.
+For example, Parthenios et al.~\cite{PartheniosPRB2025} and Rao et al.~\cite{RaoPRB2025} analyzed interaction-driven instabilities in such models using renormalization-group techniques.
+To complement these studies, we use constrained-path quantum Monte Carlo at finite $U$ to directly compute the spin structure factor and real-space spin correlations over a broad $(n,t')$ scan, allowing us to map how N\'eel, stripe, and spiral correlations compete and evolve beyond weak-coupling instability analysis.

 The remainder of this paper is organized as follows: Section 2 outlines the theoretical framework and computational methodology; Section 3 presents our numerical results and detailed analysis; and Section 4 provides a conclusion and discussion of our findings.